Academic Program Coordinator, Intermediate Location:

 Knowledge, Skills, & Abilities

-- Ability to work independently and manage projects.
+- Ability to work independently as well as a collaborative team member.

 Additionally, as an employer in the state of Arizona, NAU is required to participate in the federal E-Verify program that assists employers with verifying new employees' right to work in the United States.